 Visiting Cinque Terre was high on my list, because I heard so much about this place.
 As much as I loved spending time in Florence, getting out of town and exploring the seaside was just too irresistible.
-Turned out it was an easy day trip with awesome public transport opportunities and the experience was just unforgettable!
+Turned out, Cinque Terre day trip from Florence is totally doable and easy day trip with awesome public transport opportunities and the experience was just unforgettable!

 What is Cinque Terre?